callysto/training-manual-live/nbviewers.md

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/mlamoureux/Callysto/master)

 The notebook is then "live."
 You can edit it, make changes, run it.
-But it only exist effemerally, which means it will disappear after some time.
+But it only exists ephemerally, which means it will disappear after some time.
 But, you can always download it directly onto your machine.

 **GitHub:** GitHub will let you view a Jupyter notebook directly, but it doesn't actually run.
 Just type in the link in Markdown, like this: <https://github.com/mlamoureux/Callysto/blob/master/ASimplePlot.ipynb>